 There are so many holidays of different cultures for all kids to learn about and today I have a bunch of worksheets to give you to learn about Chinese New Year.

 Chinese New Year happens in the first two months of our traditional year depending on the Chinese calendar.
-This year Chinese New Year is February 10, 2024 and starts the year of the Dragon.
+This year Chinese New Year is Wednesday, January 29th, and starts the year of the Snake.
 Chinese New Year is also called the Lunar New Year or Spring Festival.

 During this time, there is a transition between the Zodiac signs or Chinese Zodiac animals.
 The animals of the Chinese Zodiac represent different attributes of people with that birth year.